archzaq/Jamf/JamfCommands.md

 sudo jamf policy -event InstallJamfConnect
 ```
 #### Description
 Installs the necessary packages for Jamf Connect.
 The script attempts to ensure all Jamf Connect packages and configuration profiles are installed before continuing.
-May get stuck during the [[#Recon]] part of the script<br />
+May get stuck during the [recon](#Recon) part of the script<br />
 **Log Location:** `/var/log/JamfConnect_Deployment.log`
 #### Steps
 1. Installs three packages